IntersectMBO/plutus/doc/docusaurus/docs/using-plutus-tx/running-debugging.md

 (program 1.1.0 (lam x-0 (lam y-1 [ [ (builtin subtractInteger) x-0 ] y-1 ])))
 ```

-note :: pin FIXME

-As shown in [compilation](FIXME) section, you are free to mix and match
+As shown in [compilation](#converting) section, you are free to mix and match
 different input languages (pir/tplc/plc); as long as the output target at the CLI
 is set to `plc`, their compiled output will be `--run` through the
 the local `plc` interpreter (same interpreter as on-chain).

-Alternatively, you can
+> :pushpin: **NOTE**
-target `tplc` which changes to a different, `tplc` interpreter.
+> Attempting to run a `tplc` target will use a `tplc` interpreter.
 Although
-the `tplc` interpreter behaves the same as the default `plc` interpreter for *type correct* programs,
+> the `tplc` interpreter behaves the same as the default `plc` interpreter (for *type correct* programs),
-it is not advised to use it because it comes with caveats: cannot execute `plc` code,
+> it comes with caveats: cannot execute `plc` code,
-cannot have budget accounting and budget limits, runs way slower and your program must be fully type correct.
+> cannot have budget accounting and budget limits, runs way slower and your program must be fully type correct.
-The last point is not necessarily a caveat, but it diverges from the on-chain behaviour:
+> The last point is not necessarily a caveat, but it diverges from the on-chain behavior:
-the `tplc` interpreter accepts less programs than the default `plc` interpreter.
+> the `tplc` interpreter accepts less programs than the chain (and the default `plc` interpreter) would accept.

-## Debugging Compiled Code
+## Debugging Compiled Code with the CLI *(Experimental)*

-The `plutus` tool's built-in debugger provides another way to
+The `plutus` tool's built-in debugger provides a different way to
-to execute compiled plutus code.
-The `--debug` option
+to execute compiled plutus code (only if you are targeting untyped plutus core, a.k.a `plc`).
-starts a TUI (Terminal User Interface) in your console:
+The `--debug` option starts a TUI (Terminal User Interface) in your console:

 ``` shell
 $ plutus inc.plc --debug